 In 2002 the Wedge became the first Certified Organic Retailer in Minnesota.
 Co-op Partners Warehouse was Certified Organic at the same time.
 In 2009 our Deli passed its first Organic Certification inspection with flying colors, bringing all the retail departments under certification.

-While we teach school children, run a farm, deliver food all over the Midwest, work to protect organic integrity and teach organic farmers, we never lose our primary commitment to our membership.
-The foundation of all our work is and will always remain service to our community of members and the values they hold dear.
+While we teach school children, deliver food all over the Midwest, and work to protect organic integrity, we never lose our primary commitment to our owners.
+The foundation of all our work is and will always remain service to our community of owners and the values they hold dear.